Lesterpaintstheworld/terminal-velocity/research_topics_initial.md

 # Research Topics for "Terminal Velocity"

+## Identified Research Topics
+1. **Universal Basic Compute (UBC) Framework**:
+   - Economic implications of UBC.
+   - Integration of AI within the UBC framework.
+   - Case studies illustrating UBC's impact on traditional economic models.

+2. **AI Economic Decision-Making**:
+   - Mechanisms of AI in economic decision-making.
+   - Ethical considerations in AI-driven economic systems.
+   - Analysis of AI's role in shaping economic policies.

+3. **Societal Impacts of AI**:
+   - Effects of AI on job markets and employment.
+   - Societal changes due to AI integration in daily life.
+   - Public perception and acceptance of AI technologies.

 ## Introduction
 This document outlines the key research topics identified for the "Terminal Velocity" project, focusing on Universal Basic Compute (UBC) systems and AI economic principles.